ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

 # Tutorial (Data "beaconization")

+!!!
+Warning "Note"
+    If your data is already in json format (the bff), you can go directly to STEP 4).

+In this tutorial it is expected to already have the Data ingestion tools and Beacon V2 REST API downloaded, installed and set up following the instructions in [Download & Installation](https://b2ri-documentation.readthedocs.io/en/latest/download-and-installation/).

 Let's start by the simplest case.
 Imagine that you have:

-  * **Metadata** (including phenotypic data) in your system, labeled according to your internal nomenclature.
+  * **Metadata** (including phenotypic data) in your system, labelled according to your internal nomenclature.
   *  A **VCF** file.

+## Prevous steps

+#### Connect to the container

+The beacon container is running in detached mode or in the background.
+To connect, you should invoke from your terminal:

+    docker exec -ti beacon2-ri-tools_name bash

+!!!
+Important
+    If you need to copy your data inside the beacon2-ri-tools container you can use the next command outside the container or create a mounted volume between the container and the host machine.

+Then:

+    docker cp your_data.vcf.gz beacon2-ri-tools container__name:/your_data.vcf.gz

+!!!
+Warning "Note"
+    The `container_name`, is the id of the container itself.
+To know it you can type docker ps and look for the name of the container.
+This tutorial could be different depending on the method of installation (method 1: deploy_beacon-ri-tools_1 / method 2: beacon-ri-tools).

+To see all the running container names, execute the next command:

+    docker ps-a

+Now you should be inside the beacon2-ri-tools container to start the Data beaconization.

 ## STEP 1

-First of all, we are going to convert your metadata (sequencing methodology, bioinformatics tools, phenotypic data, etc.) to the format of the [Beacon v2 Models](http://docs.genomebeacons.org/schemas-md/analyses_defaultSchema).
-As **input** we will be using this [XLSX](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx) template.
+First, we are going to convert your metadata (sequencing methodology, bioinformatics tools, phenotypic data, etc.) to the format of the [Beacon v2 Models](http://docs.genomebeacons.org/schemas-md/analyses_defaultSchema).
+As **input**, we will be using this [XLSX](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx) template.

 !!!
 Important "About the XLSX template"
     The XLSX template consists of **seven sheets** that match the [Beacon v2 Models](http://docs.genomebeacons.org/).